Right of Way Rules for Boating

 If You’re Passing through a Crowded Harbor

-One of the best tips for this scenario is to always aim for the stern of a boat you want to go behind — this lets the operator of the other boat know that you intend to go behind them and they can continue their course.
+One of the best tips for this scenario is to always aim for the stern of a boat you want to go behind — this lets the other boat operator know that you intend to go behind them and they can continue their course.
 Captains will sometimes use a VHF radio to communicate their intention to “take the stern” of another boat as a courtesy and to keep traffic flowing more smoothly.

 If You Meet Another Boat Head-on